plataplomo/hummingbot/mapper_security_analysis.md

 ## Executive Summary

+**Updated: 2024-06-24**

-After examining the mapper implementations in both `cyberdelta/apis/backpack/mappers/` and `cyberdelta/apis/hyperliquid/mappers/`, I've identified the security architecture, transformation patterns, and potential vulnerabilities in the data transformation pipeline.
+After conducting a comprehensive security analysis of the mapper implementations in both `cyberdelta/apis/backpack/mappers/` and `cyberdelta/apis/hyperliquid/mappers/`, this document provides an updated assessment of the security architecture, transformation patterns, and potential vulnerabilities in the data transformation pipeline.

+**Key Changes Since Previous Analysis:**
+- All mappers now use `secure_transform()` instead of direct model instantiation
+- Introduction of centralized security logging and validation
+- Enhanced error handling with structured `TransformationError` reporting
+- Improved parsing utilities with comprehensive field validation

 ## Mapper Architecture Overview